 Where do I report problems or bugs?

-In AWS, if your stack is misbehaving, please run the following diagnostic tool from one of the managers - this will collect your docker logs and send them to Docker:
+In AWS, if your stack is misbehaving, run the following diagnostic tool from one of the managers - this collects your docker logs and send them to Docker:

 $ docker-diagnose OK hostname=manager1 OK hostname=worker1 OK hostname=worker2 Done requesting diagnostics.
 Your diagnostics session ID is 1234567890-xxxxxxxxxxxxxx Please provide this session ID to the maintainer debugging your issue.

-Note: Your output will be slightly different from the above, depending on your swarm configuration.
+Note: Your output may be slightly different from the above, depending on your swarm configuration.

 Docker for AWS sends anonymized minimal metrics to Docker (heartbeat).
 These metrics are used to monitor adoption and are critical to improve Docker for AWS.

 By default when you SSH into a manager, you are logged in as the regular username: